Early Childhood Teacher Preparation Course

 • Tuition payments received more than five business days after the payment due date will result in a $25 late payment fee.
 Checks returned for any reason will result in a $25 returned check fee.

-• Practicum visits to sites in the continental United States over 150 miles from Seton Montessori Institute require a travel expense fee of $275 per visit.
+• Practicum visits to sites in the continental United States over 150 miles from Seton Montessori Institute require a travel expense fee of $300 per visit per student.
 This is non-refundable and due prior to the visit.

 • Checks or money orders are accepted for all payments.
 Cash and credit cards are not accepted.